PAHO Ethics Review Committee (PAHOERC)

 The specific steps in the process are:

-2. Initial screening process (2 days) in which PAHOERC determines if the proposal is research with human subjects that requires review or is exempt from the process.
-Exempt proposals will receive a letter within 2-3 days of submission.
+- Initial screening process (2 days): PAHOERC determines if the proposal is research with human participants that requires review or is exempt.

 PAHOERC accepts consultations and partial submissions (e.g. projects that are missing some documentation, such as proof of local ethics approval) at any time, and screens projects for review on a rolling basis.
 However, a proposal must be reasonably complete for PAHOERC to add it to an agenda for its meeting each month.
-Agendas for meetings are set during the first week of each month; investigators are encouraged to submit / complete their submissions no later than the first of the month to ensure a spot on the agenda.
+Agendas are finalized during the first week of each month.

 Typically, complete proposal documentation includes: